 In order for an agreement to be reached there are several things that need to happen.

 - The agreement must be in writing;

 - The agreement must relate to the dispute or reason for proceeding;

 - The employee must be allowed to get advice on the terms and effect of the agreement from a legal representative.
 This is usually paid for by the employer;

 - The adviser must be named in the agreement.

 The employee should be given reasonable time to consider the agreement and be allowed to consult with their chosen legal adviser on the terms of the agreement.

-A settlement agreement is entirely voluntary and an employee does not have to agree to it or even enter into discussions or negotiations about them if they do not wish too.
+It is entirely voluntary and an employee does not have to agree to it or even enter into discussions or negotiations about them if they do not wish too.

 However, in the majority of cases the employer does allow either a work colleague or union rep to attend the meetings as it tends to progress to a swift agreement and conclusion to proceedings.

-What do they contain?
+What should they contain?